Dacili/NgRx/README.md

   users: [];
 }
 ```
-in that case you will have only 1 reducer.
+in that case you will have only 1 reducer (check for ex. the users.reducer.ts).

 In **app.module.ts** add these:
 ```